MSP CENTER provides company incorporation services in Slovenia for foreign and local investors.

 All the entities must begin the process of incorporation of a company in Slovenia by drafting a foundation act and the articles of association for limited liability companies or a company charter for joint stock companies.
 In these documents are stipulated the name of the company, its registered address, its structure, details regarding the shares and stocks, details regarding the capital, information regarding the members and their rights, information regarding the process of transformation and liquidation.

-Opening a bank account is also an important step in Slovenian company incorporation.
+Opening a bank account is also an important step in the Slovenian company formation procedure.

 The minimum share capital for a limited liability company in Slovenia is 7,500 EUR while for a Slovenian joint stock company must deliver at least 25,000 EUR and at least one quarter of this amount must be deposited in the newly opened bank account.
 The capital can be constituted by cash or in assets.